rosen-bridge/operation/docs/watcher/deploy-docker.md

 > Note: If you don't specify the explorer url, it will use the 'https://api.ergoplatform.com' by default, but you need to specify your node url (You may want to use a public node).

-> Note: Make sure the Ergo node have extra indexing turned on.
+> Note: Make sure the Ergo node has extra indexing turned on.
 Otherwise, health check parameters won't update correctly (the watcher works correctly, but wid and asset health check params might have problems).
+Read more about extra indexing [here](https://docs.ergoplatform.com/node/conf/conf-node/#extra-index).

 > Note: Do not use nodes with version 5.0.15 and 5.0.16 due to a bug in extra indexing (in case you're using these versions you can downgrade to 5.0.14 for now).